 This one might be a little tough for some of us, but if you feel like you could apply your services in a different direction or for a different employer who could pay you better or give you better hours, go for it.

 So many of us find ourselves in jobs that we're comfortable with for one reason or another.
 Maybe it's because we've worked there for years and are afraid of change, maybe it's because we're afraid we won't find anything better.

-But if you always keep your eyes and ears open, you may come across a new opportunity in the city of Longview, Texas that will be far better for your finances and your life.
+But if you always keep your eyes and ears open, you may come across a new opportunity in Oklahoma or Texas that will be far better for your finances and your life.

 7. Start a Monthly Budget

 One key to becoming financially fit is knowing how much you spend on your regular expenses each month.
 By creating a monthly budget and sticking to it as one of your new year financial resolutions, you can see where your money goes and identify new ways to save.
 You might realize you pay way more for water than you did a year ago and analyze ways to reduce that cost.
 Or you could notice you pay each month for a streaming video service you never use.

 By keeping track of your expenses, you can make changes when needed and also find ways to stretch your budget further each month.
 Turn it into a game.
 How much can you reduce your spending without changing your quality of life?
 You may be surprised by your creative answers.